cefn/allyourx/README.markdown

 # Ally- A Canonical Implementation of an AllyourX schema-driven authoring editor for XML.

 This is work in progress on a canonical implementation of a framework complying with the AllyourX standard.
-It should provide a proof-of-concept of the rationale at [http://allyourx.org](http://allyourx.org)
+It should provide a proof-of-concept of the rationale at [http://allyourx.org](http://allyourx.org).

+The AllyourX standard is public domain.

+This software is distributed under the GPL version 3.
+If you would like to distribute the software under another license, contact the authors.

 A by-product is the creation of a validating XML editor with autocompletion, which binds against RelaxNG schemata for XML.